 How to search

-The easiest way to search our catalogue is to type a word or two in the main search box at the top of the page and hit enter or the Search button.
+The easiest way to search our catalogue is to type a word or two in the main search box at the top of the page and hit enter or the magnifying glass symbol.
 It’s just like searching Google, only you'll be looking in the State Library's collections.

 There are more search options available in Advanced search.